intersystems-community/irisdemo-demo-appointmentsms/README.md

 ## Just watch it

-If you haven't seen [this video]( https://youtu.be/n3oiejqMNuc) on YouTube yet, start with it.
+If you haven't seen [this video](https://youtu.be/04msxC1F-hs) on YouTube yet, start with it.

 ## Build it yourself!

-Now that you have watched the demo, you can use [this next video - SOON!](http://www.youtube.com/) and take two different paths:
+Now that you have watched the demo, you can use [this next video](https://youtu.be/lp5iNE6WUhc) and take two different paths:
 - Use the video to run the demo on your PC with your AWS account.
 Don't worry, the video helps you to set it up and AWS has a free tier for sending SMS messages!
 - Use the video to build parts of your demo yourself!